-Panama requires that imports of roasted coffee and coffee products to use a new Import Licensing for Coffee Products, issued by Panama's Cabinet Council through the Cabinet Decree No. 5 of March 30, 2021, establishing temporary measures to control the Imports and commercialization of Roasted Coffee, by which a Non-Automatic License must be issued by the Office of Agricultural Trade Policy of the Ministry of Agricultural Development (MIDA).
+Panama requires that imports of roasted coffee and coffee products to use a new Import Licensing for Coffee Products, issued by Panama's Cabinet Council through the Cabinet Decree No. 15 of March 28, 2023, that extends the Cabinet Decree No. 5 of March 30, 2021, establishing temporary measures to control the imports and commercialization of roasted coffee, by which a Non-Automatic License must be issued by the Office of Agricultural Trade Policy of the Ministry of Agricultural Development (MIDA).